ericwikman/cinque.xyz/docs/src/giant/timeline.md

     - Personal insurance requirements
   - Household Aids

+## 1982-10-00 - 80 Micro

+### **QuickCalc** (page 114)

+##### Kurt Leafstrand

+- Not a commercial product, but gets a special mention because it was written by an 8th grader and available for free
+- Source code published in article: less than 200 lines of BASIC
+- Max 8 columns and 14 rows
+- Runs on TRS-80 Model I or III

 ## 1982-10-04 - InfoWorld - Volume 4 - Number 39

 ### **T/Maker II offers apples and oranges** (page 13)